Could Co-Ops Solve Income Inequality?

-Editor’s Note: This article includes a new sidebar, written in June 2020, showing how one of the co-ops featured in the story—the Evergreen Cooperatives in Cleveland, Ohio—have handled COVID’s economic damages better than most businesses.
+Editor’s Note: This article includes a new sidebar, written in June 2020, showing how one of the co-ops featured in the story—the Evergreen Cooperatives in Cleveland, Ohio—has handled COVID’s economic damages better than most traditionally structured businesses.
 The story underscores one of the arguments in this article: that co-ops might be the most effective business model for coping with economic crises.

 Mondragon’s 80,818 workers spread across 98 businesses operating 143 businesses operating 77 production plants in 22 countries, which makes it the most successful experiment in worker ownership in history.
 Just the idea that I will soon visit this enterprise has the twenty-something former co-op coordinator in me pressing the gas pedal to get there sooner.

 Several studies have concluded that workers belonging to co-operatives identify more strongly with the business than those in more traditional workplaces, and work harder.

 Though renowned in the growing world of alternative economies, the Mondragon experiment is still little-known outside of Spain.
 Yet its accomplishments are undeniable: eight educational institutions, an insurance company, several high-tech firms, electronic car-part manufacturers, consulting firms and major retailers, including Eroski, the supermarket chain whose 33,000-plus workers and 1,651 outlets make it one of the “global powers of retailing.”
 Laboral Kutxa, the Mondragon Corporation’s financial arm, is one of the largest savings banks in Spain; it, too, gets high ratings, consistently ranking as one of Spain’s safest, best-run financial institutions.